groupvine/gv-doc/5-widgets/6-ewDetails.md

-# Email Widget Details and Additional Features
+# Email Widget Details and Features

 <span id="gv-5widgets-6ewDetails"></span>
-Here are some additional Email Widget details and features:
+Here's a summary of key Email Widget details and features:

 * Recipients can respond and comment from their email without signing-in or clicking-through to a survey, online document, or